In this Article:

 This filter is on the top of the manager.
 Use this option to filter the root object list to show only the root object of the selected type (About ZW3D Levels ).

 Search the specific root objects.
-First enter the keywords in the Find field and select a required column, then press the "Enter" key to start searching.
+Enter the keywords in the Find field to start searching.

 - Select all